antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 But let's first go thru the ways uu could implement if statements in Logic Apps!

 ## Understanding if:s in Logic Apps
-You will run into if statements quite quickly, they are controlling mechanizes to determine how to act on a value or a group of values.
-In Logic Apps if statements are implemented as Condition, however there is also alternatives methods that you could use.
-For instance the Javascript action and the if expression.
-These three methods they all come with their own limitations and perks!
+As you delve into Logic Apps, you'll encounter if statements quite swiftly; they serve as control mechanisms to decide actions based on values.
+In Logic Apps, if statements are implemented as Condition action, but there are alternative methods, such as the JavaScript action and the if expression.
+Each of these methods comes with its unique limitations, perks, and useage!
-1. The Condition action is similar to a if-else statement, based on a condition the action will either be true or false, and depending on the output execute either one or other path.
-When your are working in a programming language, such as C# is it pretty common that create a chain of if-else statements, but this feature is not available in the Logic App Condition action, instead you need to create multiple Condition actions to build up the chain of if-else statements.
-Let take a view at the pseudo-code below to get better understanding:
+1. The Condition action functions simliar to an if-else statement.
+Depending on the condition, the action will return either a true or false outcome, triggering the execution of either path.
+While in programming languages like C#, it is common to create a chain of if-else statements, this feature is not exactly supported in the Logic App Condition action.
+Instead, you have to create multiple Condition actions to build up the same chain of if-else statements.
+Let's look at the pseudo-code below for a better understanding:

 ```
 // Example of chaining if-else statements, in programming language as C#